 Why should you buy the Sonos Beam Gen 2 Dolby Atmos Soundbar?

 While genuine overhead sounds are perhaps a stretch too far for this petite performer, its virtual delivery of the Atmos format outstrips any similarly priced soundbar and even a few that are more expensive.
 The Beam Gen 2 offers an enveloping, spatial soundscape with rich, detailed audio and tangible motion and depth.

-Unlike some of the more premium soundbars listed here, there's no support for Dolby Atmos rival DTS:X or additional HDMI inputs.
-Still, it speaks volumes of the performance of the Beam Gen 2 that, despite these constraints and the lack of upward drivers, if space and budget are limited, there isn't a better Dolby Atmos soundbar that we'd recommend.
+Unlike some of the more premium soundbars listed here, there is no support for Dolby Atmos rival DTS:X or additional HDMI inputs.
+Still, it speaks volumes for the performance of the Beam Gen 2 that, despite these constraints and the lack of upward drivers, if space and budget are limited, there isn't a better Dolby Atmos soundbar that we would recommend at this price.

-Unfortunately, since it was only released in September and Sonos is pretty rigid with its pricing, big discounts on the Beam Gen 2 are unlikely.
-That said, it's well worth its RRP, and if it drops by even a fiver, you'll see that in the deals box below.
+As with the Arc, the white Beam Gen 2 is more likely to be found with decent reduction, but since the soundbar was released last September, Sonos has been fairly rigid with its pricing.
+Also, considering the company introduced the cheaper, non-Atmos Sonos Ray a few months ago, big discounts on the Beam Gen 2 are unlikely.
+That said, it's well worth its RRP, and if it drops by even a fiver, you will see that in the deals box below.

 Read the full Sonos Beam Gen 2 review